 Virtual platforms are huge overflow rooms for in-person events.
-In other words, if the city or state where your event is scheduled has a limit on in-person attendance (and many do now to adhere to safety regulations), going hybrid gives you unlimited room for content distribution.
+In other words, if the city or state where your event has a limit on in-person attendance (and many do now to adhere to safety regulations), going hybrid gives you unlimited room for content distribution.

 Efficient community onboarding

 Hybrid events are potentially more sustainable than in-person events.
-Limiting the number of live attendees in one location and inviting the rest to join virtually or connecting multiple remote locations to a central hub virtually (hub-and-spoke design) can reduce environmental impact.
+Limiting the number of live attendees in one location and inviting the rest to join virtually or connecting multiple remote sites to a central hub virtually (hub-and-spoke design) can reduce environmental impact.

 It used to be that virtual attendees and live attendees were separated and had very different experiences.
-Now, through software provided by SmartSource, live and virtual attendees can interact and network with one another.
+Now, through software provided by SmartSource, live, and virtual attendees can interact and network with one another.
 This expands the opportunities for everyone.